yuwei-cao-git/DRI-EDIA-F4A/README.md

 <div id="news"></div>

 ## News
--  :boom: Mar.
+-  🔥 Mar.
 10, 2025: we are open for [registration](https://ubc.ca1.qualtrics.com/jfe/form/SV_0TEE9rR6BKyiuou) of the third workshop! 📆 2025-03-24 2 pm - 4 pm 📍 UBC Forestry R-RM FSC 4001 & 4003.

--  :boom: Mar.
+-  🎉 Mar.
 04, 2025: we uploaded the [recording](https://youtu.be/ak4Y0czZn2w), [slides](./reports/workshops/workshop-2/README.md), and [code](./src/workshop2/README.md) for our second workshop!

--  :boom: Feb.
+-  🔥 Feb.
 19, 2025: we are open for [registration]([https://ubc.ca1.qualtrics.com/jfe/form/SV_dnWsUSt5200JECa]) of the second workshop! 📆 2025-02-27 2 pm - 4 pm 📍 UBC Forestry R-RM FSC 4001 & 4003.

--  :boom: Feb.
+-  🎉 Feb.
 10, 2025: we uploaded the [recording](https://lnkd.in/dTnGpGDu) and [slides](https://doi.org/10.5281/zenodo.14624629) in our first workshop 🌟 Workshop 1: Earth Observation (EO) Data Management and Open Science Practices 🌟!

--  :boom: Jan.
+-  🔥 Jan.
 10, 2025: we are open for [registration](https://ubc.ca1.qualtrics.com/jfe/form/SV_dnWsUSt5200JECa) of the first workshop! 📆 2025-01-27 2 pm - 4 pm 📍 UBC Forestry R-RM FSC 4001 & 4003.

--  :boom: Nov., 2024: we are recruiting members of our working group at Forestry UBC.
+-  🔥 Nov., 2024: we are recruiting members of our working group at Forestry UBC.
 Contact: yuwei.cao@ubc.ca

 <div id="vision"></div>